mehtaarn000/todolists/README.md

 # wishlist
 Create and share wishlists with friends.
-Built with NextJS and MySQL.
+Built with NextJS, TypeScript and MySQL.
 (IN DEVELOPMENT)